-Non-Executive Directors are appointed on fixed term contracts, normally three or four years in length, and they do not gain access to the Pension Scheme as a result of this engagement.
-The fee payable to Non-Executive Directors are set out in the table on pages 65 and 69.
-They do not receive any other payments from the Trust.
+Non-Executive Directors are appointed on fixed terms contracts, normally three or four years in length, and they do not gain access to the Pension Scheme as a result of this engagement.
+The fee payable to Non-Executive Directors is set out in the table on pages 75 and 85 They do not receive any other payments from the Trust.